To show a picture of our 2018 travels. An overview of Cesky Krumlov, a river flowing through in the middle. The roofs and streets covered in snow.

 What to Pack

-Český Krumlov can be freezing cold, rainy cold or just a bit cold in the Winter, so pack accordingly.
+Český Krumlov can be freezing cold, rainy cold or just a bit cold in the winter, so pack accordingly.
 Take with you a bonnet, shawl and gloves.
 Sturdy walking shoes or even snowboots.
 The latter where needed the first time we visited the city and it was icy.
 Bring a winter coat or a ski jacket, one that can keep you warm.
 Pack some layers in clothing in your luggage, we’ve had freezing cold, cold and a bit cold weather when visiting Český Krumlov in February.

 The castle as seen from the old town, seen through a tree

-The castle as seen from the old town
+The castle as seen from the old town.

 That’s All About Český Krumlov in Winter

-Český Krumlov is worth your time in the Winter.
+Český Krumlov is worth your time in the winter.
 Hopefully you get to enjoy a snowcovered city!

 Like it?
 Pin it!